AoS-TTS/Stormvault/README.md

 <a href="https://discord.gg/fCZyysjK5k">https://discord.gg/fCZyysjK5k</a>
 # Known Issues:  <br/>
 - Warscrolls sometimes do not scroll ingame.
 You can get around this by clicking the top-left button on the scroll to pop out the window.
 You can also pick up the scroll and lock it in mid-air, sometimes this allows you to interact with the scroll bar on the right.
-- Not all Stormcast scrolls are currently updated.
-Advise using the new mobile app until they're ready.

 # Installation Instructions: